obsidianmd/obsidian-help/en/Plugins/Zettelkasten prefixer.md

 Adds a new button to the left pane, which can be used to create a new file and prefix it for you using the current time.
-This can be beneficial if you are a follower of the Zettelkasten UID-in-filename method.
+This is beneficial for followers of the Zettelkasten UID-in-filename method as it helps users create new notes with a **vault-wise unique time-based prefix**.

 The default format is 12-digit timestamp, e.g. "202001010000".